-Months ahead of the 2020 election, Facebook attempted to pacify the far left by saying it would start labeling “inflammatory” but newsworthy content (a.k.a. things President Donald Trump says) and tighten ad policies.
-The new ad policy will “prohibit claims that people from a specific race, ethnicity, national origin, religious affiliation, caste, sexual orientation, gender identity or immigration status are a threat to the physical safety, health or survival of others,” Zuckerberg said.
+Months ahead of the 2020 election, Facebook attempted to pacify the far left by saying it would start labeling “inflammatory” but newsworthy content (a.k.a. things then-President Donald Trump said) and tighten ad policies.
+The ad policy prohibited "claims that people from a specific race, ethnicity, national origin, religious affiliation, caste, sexual orientation, gender identity or immigration status are a threat to the physical safety, health or survival of others,” Zuckerberg said.

 Even before that, Facebook had rejected pro-Trump and Trump campaign ads over alleged policy violations.
 It has also censored conservative, Christian and pro-life content through biased fact-checking and “hate speech” policies for years.